vault-thirteen/BPPJS/ReadMe.md

 ## Build information

-_WASM_ executable file and an environment emulator were build with the help of following tools.
+_WASM_ executable file and an environment emulator were built with the help of following tools.

 * **Windows 10 22H2** (Build 19045.3803)